Tips to Save in Australia

 Australia is expensive.
 Very expensive.
 Especially for students who complete an unpaid internship in Australia.
 But with a few simple tips from us, you will get your money’s worth during your unpaid internship.

-First off, you can save a lot of money on your flight tickets, provided you take care of it ahead of time!
+First of all, you can save a lot of money on your flight tickets, provided you take care of it ahead of time!
 In addition, you should pay attention to special offers that some airlines run for students.

-If your internship lasts longer than six months, or if you want to travel a little further through Australia after the internship, it is advisable to buy a car.
+If your internship lasts close to six months, or if you want to travel a little further through Australia after the internship, it is advisable to buy a car; although you will need to consider parking!
+Many streets have paid or restricted parking.
 At the end of your journey, you can resell it.
 If you have maintained it well, you can sell it for the same price at which you bought it.
 You just invest fuel and maintenance from your trips to the internship or through the country.
 If you are traveling with a friend, you will profit twice - it is not only cheaper, but also more fun!

 If cooking has never been your thing, this will change during your internship in Australia!
 The best option for feeding yourself is to buy your food in large supermarkets like "Coles" or "Woolworth", and then you and your friends whip-up some menu magic.
 "Aldi" is also highly recommended for good bargains.
 In addition, you should keep your eyes open when you stroll down the aisles of the supermarket as there are often goods with reduced prices that are still edible and are reduced only because of small defects.
 If you want to save on fresh produce, then you should go shopping late in the evening.
 Shortly before the supermarket closes, prices often drop.